 Go rustic: add texture with a burlap runner, layered atop a wicker charger with light colored plates.
 Pair with linen napkins, and depending on the season, add some fresh flowers or pinecones to the tablescape.

 Choose dinnerware that’s both functional and fashionable.
 For example, if you like to keep food warm in the oven while waiting for guests, get plates that are oven-safe and microwavable.

 Add flowers to the mix.
 Flowers make any dinner feel fresh and fancy, even it’s just you and your frozen pizza.

 Mix patterns for a more relaxed setting.
 Keep the color consistent – blue and white, for example – but mixing with solids and patterns can make the meal feel more special.

 Skip the scented candles (but keep the unscented ones).
-Scent is a major part of your meal, and linked closely to taste.
+The scent is a major part of your meal and is linked closely to taste.
 If you want your guests to fully appreciate all your hard work, opt for candles that look nice and smell like nothing.

 Be unexpected: your tablescape doesn’t need to be limited to just flowers or candles.
 Try adding photo frames, fabrics for pretty napkins, fresh fruit, baskets, books, or tea trays for some unexpected elements to your dinner table.

 Play with height.
 Your eye naturally gravitates to varying heights, so stack a few books and add a decorative plate.
 Or, for something cozy, put a lamp on your table as one of the centerpieces.